 Pueblo Community Health Center

-Pueblo Community Health Center provides a mid-level provider, nurse, and project coordinator for primary health care, substance abuse evaluation, and referral assistance.
+Pueblo Community Health Center (PCHC) provides both Primary health and Behavioral health services in downtown Pueblo where the majority of individuals who are homeless dwell.
+PCHC provides a mid-level provider, nurse, and project coordinator for primary health care, substance abuse evaluation, and referral assistance.
 PCHC provides on-site substance abuse evaluations, counseling, and referrals to Crossroads Managed Care for substance abuse treatment.
 The center also provides education regarding healthier lifestyles for patients.
 The project coordinator maintains and evaluates day-to-day policies and procedures as well as assists patients with short term or episodic case management needs.
 Referrals to 24-hour emergency services, radiology, mental health counseling, dental services, and pharmaceutical services are also included in this centralized project.
 PCHC works closely with Posada, Pueblo’s homeless service agency, to help meet our patients’ needs for hygiene, housing, transportation and ongoing case management.

 Behavioral/Mental Health Care Services, Blood Pressure Monitoring, Cancer Screening, Case Management/Social Services, Chronic Bronchitis/Emphysema, Contraceptives (issued w/counseling), Dental/oral Care, Diabetes Testing/Care, Electronic Medical Records, Family Planning, Flu Vaccinations, Health/Nutritional Education, HIV/AIDS screening/education, Immunizations, Medication Prescribing, Medication Dispensing, Mental Health Counseling, Outreach, PATH services, Pharmacy, Physical Exams, Primary Health Care, Referrals for Specialty Care, Shelter outreach, STD Testing, Street Outreach, Substance Abuse Treatment, TB screening/education, Tobacco cessation